The Backroads to Sturgis

 Towns in the midwest hang on to history.
 If neat things preserved from the past – tractors, blacksmith shops, fossils, rodeo heroes and war heroes – is your cup of tea, there are many free museums in town waiting for you to pop in and be amazed and horrified that someone kept the old 1800s dentist equipment.

-Whether you’re interested in shore fishing or hiring a guide service, the Mighty Mo is active with walleye, smallmouth bass, northern pike, perch, catfish, and salmon.
+Whether you’re interested in shore fishing or hiring a guide service, the Mighty Mo is alive with walleye, smallmouth bass, northern pike, perch, catfish, and salmon.

 5. Stargazing